tholian-network/stealth/README.md

 Tholian&reg; Stealth is the automateable Web Browser for the Web of Knowledge.

-Its design goals are increased Privacy, increased Automation, adaptive Semantic Understanding and efficient bandwidth usage, no matter the cost.
+Its design goals are increased Privacy, increased Automation, adaptive Semantic Understanding and efficient Bandwidth Usage, no matter the cost.

 It is built by a former contributor to both Chromium and Firefox, and is built out of personal opinion on how Web Browsers should try to understand the Semantic Web.

 Stealth empowers its Users, not Website Developers that could (,will ,and did) abuse technologies to compromise the freedom and rights of Web Browser End-Users.

 ## Implemented Features